dhanyamnaik/OS_task/README.md

 OS_Task1
 Multithreading Assignment
 Overview

 This project demonstrates two important multithreading problems using Java:

 Producer-Consumer Problem using Java Threads
 Matrix Multiplication using Java Threads with Animation

-The project demonstrates concepts such as thread creation, synchronization, shared resources, wait(), notify(), concurrent execution, matrix multiplication, and graphical visualization using Java Swing.
+The project demonstrates thread creation, synchronization, shared resources, wait(), notify(), concurrent execution, matrix multiplication, and Java Swing visualization.

 Files in this Repository
 File	Description
-ProducerConsumer.java	   Main class for Producer-Consumer SharedBuffer.java	   Shared buffer used by Producer and Consumer MatrixMultiplication.java  Main class for matrix multiplication MatrixThread.java	  Thread implementation for matrix multiplication README.md	          Project documentation
+ProducerConsumer.java	Main class for Producer-Consumer SharedBuffer.java	Shared buffer used by Producer and Consumer Producer.java	Producer thread implementation Consumer.java	Consumer thread implementation MatrixMultiplication.java	Main class for matrix multiplication MatrixThread.java	Thread implementation for matrix multiplication matrix-multiplication.gif	Animation of matrix multiplication README.md	Project documentation

- Producer-Consumer Problem
+1. Producer-Consumer Problem
 Description

-The Producer-Consumer Problem is implemented using Java Threads and a shared buffer.
+The Producer-Consumer problem demonstrates communication between two threads using a shared resource.

-The Producer generates numbers and stores them in the shared buffer, while the Consumer removes and consumes the values from the buffer.
+The Producer generates values from 1 to 5.
+The Consumer consumes the produced values.

-Since both threads access the same shared resource, synchronization is used to ensure correct execution.
+A shared buffer is used to exchange data.

- How It Works

-The SharedBuffer class stores the value produced by the Producer.

-The produce() method is synchronized so that only one thread can access the shared buffer at a time.
+Synchronization is used to avoid conflicts between the threads.
+Working
+The Producer checks whether the buffer is available.

-If the buffer already contains an item, the Producer waits using wait().
+If the buffer already contains an item, the Producer waits.

-After producing an item, the Producer sets the buffer as available and uses notify() to wake the Consumer.
+The Producer produces an item and stores it in the buffer.

-Similarly, the Consumer waits when there is no item available.
+The Consumer waits if no item is available.

-After consuming the item, the Consumer makes the buffer available again and notifies the Producer.

-This allows the Producer and Consumer to communicate safely.
+The Consumer consumes the item. notify() is used to wake up the waiting thread.

-🔹 Concepts Used
+Concepts Used
 Java Threads
-Producer Thread
-Consumer Thread
+Producer-Consumer Problem
 Shared Resource
 Synchronization
 synchronized
 wait()
 notify()
-Thread Communication
+Entry Point
+public class ProducerConsumer {
+    public static void main(String[] args) {
+        SharedBuffer buffer = new SharedBuffer();

+        Producer p = new Producer(buffer);
+        Consumer c = new Consumer(buffer);

+        p.start();
+        c.start();
+    }
+}
-▶️ How to Run
+How to Run

-Using Eclipse
-Create a Java project.
-Create the package task1.
+If the package name is task1:
-Add all Producer-Consumer Java files.
-Open ProducerConsumer.java.
-Run it as a Java Application.
-Using Terminal

-Compile:

 javac task1/*.java

-Run:

 java task1.ProducerConsumer

-🖥️ Sample Output
+Sample Output
 Produced: 1
 Consumed: 1
 Produced: 2